George-the-Ren/12_Optimization/README.md

 To install networkx: https://networkx.org/documentation/stable/install.html
 ## Usage
-optimization_and_primary_algorithm.py is the formal project which produces computational time of both algorithms and results
+optimization_and_primary_algorithm.py is the formal project which produces computational time of both algorithms and results.

 tester.ipynb is a quick tester on a Watts-Strogatz graph with 128 nodes and 4 degree of nodes.
-At the end, it produces the path outcome which includes edges and their weights.
+You should download the file and open through jupyter notebook.
+After running each block, you would see the a printed dictionary containing the edges in path and their weights.

 Note: The dictionary path_list contains the path cover, edges, and weights.
-Print path_list if you want to see results.
+Print path_list if you want to see path cover results.
 All computational time results are included in the paper.
 ## Maintainer
 @George-the-Ren
 ## Contributors